AlanFromJapan/seyes-wordlist/README.md

 The generated result is very close to good Seyes paper, very close to 8x8mm, but not perfect.
 Feel free to fork this project and scratch your itch.

+## Seyes paper?
+A [French thing apparently](https://en.wikipedia.org/wiki/Ruled_paper#France), a paper where major lines are split in 4 equal parts.
+Major line are 8 mm high, each of the sub-lines are 2mm high.
+You CAPS should be 3 sub-division high, your "t"s raise 2 (didn't remember that!), and your "g" -2 below.

+You can have also a left hand margin which I kept, and split the left side with vertical lines also 8mm wide, giving squares of 8x8mm.

 ## Dependencies
 - Pillow